 Scores of smaller, less popular beaches can be found along the Riviera Maya—with some just a skip and a jump away from Tulum’s more popular beach scenes.

-In the Zona Hotelera alone, pockets of the beach are accessible to the public while most of them belong to the resorts.
-Nonetheless, we were able to park and walk along a portion of the beach where there were much fewer people compared to other beaches nearby.
+In the Zona Hotelera alone, pockets of the beach are accessible to the public, while most of them belong to the resorts.
+Nonetheless, we could park and walk along a portion of the beach where there were fewer people than other beaches nearby.

-Obviously, going to the beach is one of the best free things to do in Tulum (that is unless you pay for it at a beach club!).
+Going to the beach is one of the best free things to do in Tulum (that is unless you pay for beach access at a beach club!).

 Playa Paraiso, Playa Pescadores, Playa Santa Fe:

 Public free beaches halfway up the road on the way to Tulum Ruins (opposite direction of the Hotel Zone).
-Paradise Beach or Playa Paraiso (appropriately named), offers the iconic lounge and relax imagery you would imagine from taking a beach vacation in Mexico.
+Paradise Beach, or Playa Paraiso (appropriately named), offers the iconic lounge and relaxation imagery you would imagine from taking a beach vacation in Mexico.

 Beach Clubs:

 The beaches along the hotel zone are privatized by the resorts.
-You can, however, get access to their beach club for a fee (usually between $20-50 USD pp but up to $100 for some).
-The best beach clubs that I can recommend are Ahau, Habitas, and Papaya Playa Project.
+You can, however, get access to their beach club for a fee (usually between $50 USD pp but up to $100 for some).
+The best beach clubs I can recommend are Ahau, Habitas, and Papaya Playa Project.

 The first “stretch of the Hotel Zone” has a dozen shops and restaurants.
 Just beyond this, though, is a section of public beach.
 This area is often empty during the day and later semi-crowded with locals and their families or fisherman casting their lines out.